manticoresoftware/manticoresearch-buddy/README.md

   done
 ```

-This will execute the `BACKUP` command and print some results.
-The output will show the Manticore configuration, versions, and the status and result of the command.
+This will execute the `BACKUP` command and display the results.
+The output will present the Manticore configuration, versions, and the status and outcome of the command.

 ### Running from CLI